Director of General Education & Health Sciences

 Read More

 This course serves to examine relationships within family systems across the life span, and their reciprocal relationship with cultural and societal dynamics.
-An overview of family systems theory will serve as the foundation for exploring topics such as healthy relationships, problem solving, communication, conflict resolution, decision-making, time- and stress-management.
+An overview of Family Systems Theory and Ecological Systems Theory will serve as the foundation for exploring a variety of topics that prepare students to work with diverse families.

 Read More